 Lefever Arms Co Inc was Ithaca Gun Co

 In 1916, the Ithaca Gun Co purchased the Lefever name and formed the Lefever Arms Co Inc of Ithaca NY.
 It used the name to represent guns that were more “common” than the fancier Ithaca branded guns.
 I have seen it noted in many sources that the Lefever Nitro Special was a “hardware store gun”.
 This was not really the case.
 The Lefever Nitro Special was at least one step above that.
-They were ordered direct from the manufacturer but could also be purchased in from hardware store catalogs.
+They were ordered direct from the manufacturer but could also be purchased from hardware store catalogs.
 The earliest advertisements I have found list them for sale for $29.

 These were not intended for the fancy people with lots of money.
 These were meant for working and some saw service in the US Navy.
 They had only understated engraving/stamping on each side of the receiver of a goose taking flight through some reeds.
 They were solidly built with a very simple yet reliable design.
 They came in 12, 16, 20 and .410 bore.
 The stocks were walnut with hand cut flat-top checkering on both the pistol grip and the splinter forend.
 Most have double triggers, though some of the later years were available with single triggers.
 They have an automatic safety that engages when you activate the release lever.
 The internal hammers get cocked as the action is opened.
 Extractors lift the shells for you to grab and remove.
 They made ~ 240,000 of these and they are fairly easy to find in fully working condition.
 A testament to their solid build.